kd-zh/ESIPS/dictionary.md

 **Athena** - SQL database that can be queried, read-only

+**Cloudtrail (AWS)** – log, continuously monitor, and retain account activity related to actions across your AWS infrastructure, including actions taken through the AWS Management Console, AWS SDKs, command-line tools, and other AWS services. what is

 **Glue (AWS)** - A serverless ETL tool (Can store metadata)

+**Listener** – Event-driven programming: In event-driven programming (common in graphical user interfaces and real-time systems), a listener is a procedure or function in a computer program that waits for an event to occur.
+The listener is programmed to react to an input or signal by calling the event's handler.

 **Splunk** - Software for searching, monitoring, and analyzing machine-generated data via a web-style interface